Stuff-for-CodeCool/git-github-presentation/README.md

 1. `git clone <URL>`
 2. `git checkout -b <new branch name>`
+3. `git pull`
-3. Make the necessary changes
+4. Make the necessary changes
-4. `git add <files>`
+5. `git add <files>`
-5. `git commit -m "<descriptive message>"`
+6. `git commit -m "<descriptive message>"`
-6. `git push -u origin <branch name>`
+7. `git push -u origin <branch name>`
-7. Create a new pull request with a descriptive message
+8. Create a new pull request with a descriptive message
-8. Solve any conflicts
+9. Solve any conflicts
-9. Wait for the repo owner to do this
+10. Wait for the repo owner to do this

 [Back to top](#git-and-github-basics "to top")